CheckPointSW/Infinity-Next/marketplace/eks/README.md

 ## Command line instructions

-You can use [Azure Cloud Shell](https://shell.azure.com/#cloudshell/) or a local workstation to follow the steps below.
+You can use [AWS Cloud Shell](https://shell.AWS.com/#cloudshell/) or a local workstation to follow the steps below.

 ### Prerequisites
 #### Configure your application in the [Check Point Infinity Next AppSec Portal](https://portal.checkpoint.com)